Tag Archive for: feed ingredients

 For example, copper sulfate is an inorganic mineral, as it is simply one copper attached to one sulfur and four oxygen atoms (i.e. no carbon).
 Copper proteinate on the other hand is copper attached to a tiny piece of protein.
 Protein contains carbon atoms, so a copper proteinate is classified as an organic mineral.

 The benefits of organic minerals for horses, perhaps with the exception of organic selenium, are largely undocumented… yet, unfortunately, widely claimed.
-I will write more on this another day!
+A topic for another day!

 Do you have a question or comment?
 Do you need help with feeding?